nicoleburke/nicoleburke.github.io/_pages/socialnetworksurvey.md

 ### Step 1: Clean Qualtrics output and create a dataframe with each node per line.

-- Export the data as a .csv file.
-Make sure the SubjectIDs are *numeric* values.
-I highly recommend using numbers as opposed to calling your subjects something like "Subject01".

-- Import the .csv file into R. Run the .csv file in the *clean_qualtrics* function.
+Export the data as a .csv file and import it into R. Run the .csv file in the **clean_qualtrics** function.
 This will do 3 things; change NAs into 9999, rename the SubjectID column, and re-order the SubjectID column.
 This is neccessary in order to run the other functions.

-Testing a theory
 ```
-help("functionname")
+library(SocialNetworkSurvey)

+# import the raw qualtrics data
+rawqualtricsoutput <- read.csv("rawqualtricsoutput.csv")

+# run the raw data into the 'clean_qualtrics' function
+qualtricsdata <- clean_qualtrics(rawqualtricsoutput)
 ```